I wanted to go through four different pain ball exercises to do after a plane ride.

 CLICK HERE to watch the YouTube video.

-If ever you have gone into massage, you might be happy enough with someone just massaging you with fingers.
-It could add too much pressure when they put their elbows or the heel of their hands unto you, it might be too dense or too much pressure.
-Same thing would apply with the pain ball.
+If you’ve ever had a massage, you might be content with someone just massaging you with their fingers.
+You may find it’s too much pressure when they use their elbows or the heel of their hands.
+The same thing would apply with the pain ball.

 Find something that has a density that you can handle.
 You can use a regular tennis ball or a lacrosse ball.